corda/corda/docs/source/further-notes-on-kotlin.rst

 and can be thought of as a simpler Scala, with much better Java interop.
 It is developed by and has commercial support from JetBrains, the makers of the IntelliJ IDE and other popular developer tools.

-As Kotlin is relatively new language and is extremely easy to learn.
-It is designed as as better Java for industrial use and as such, the syntax was carefully designed to be readable even to people who don't know the language, after only a few minutes of introduction.
+Kotlin is a relatively new language and is extremely easy to learn.
+It is designed as as better Java for industrial use and, as such, the syntax was carefully designed to be readable even to people who don't know the language, after only a few minutes of introduction.
 Additionally, at R3, we find that all of our developers are up to productive writing speed in Kotlin within their first week.